musicofdawei/portfolio/index.md

 _Deadlines are at 11:59 PM in the [last timezone on Earth](https://www.google.com/search?q=time+in+baker+island)_

-Submission deadline: TBD
+Submission deadline: January 31

-Notification: TBD
+Notification: February 21

-Camera-ready deadline: TBD
+Camera-ready deadline: April 1

-Speaker schedule available: TBD
+Speaker schedule available: April 1

-Workshop: TBD
+Workshop: May 8

 ## ORGANIZERS